runtimeverification/haskell-backend/docs/profiling.md

 |---|---|---|---|
 | `-xc` | `-prof -fprof-auto` | Causes the runtime to print out the current cost-centre stack whenever an exception is raised.
 Useful for debugging the location of exceptions, such as `Prelude.head: empty list` error. | stderr |

+## Costs and disadvantages of profiling

+There are two main issues with profiling:

+1) Profiling adds an overhead to the overall runtime, so it is only useful if we want to measure the relative runtime of different components of our programs
+2) The addition of cost centers introduced by `-fprof-auto` (`profiling-detail: all-functions`)/`-fprof-auto-top`/`-fprof-auto-exported` can impede certain optimizations such as fusion, which can skew the profile, since we are now profiling code which would otherwise have been optimized, so the % of time spent in the code region will not reflect the un-profiled runtime.
+There is a potential workaround to this issue in [GHC 9.2](https://discourse.haskell.org/t/profiling-using-late-cost-centres-after-optimization/4664) with a new [`-fprof-late-ccs` flag in GHC 9.4.1](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/profiling.html) which inserts top-level const centers at a late stage of the optimization pipeline

+### Things to try and prepare before profiling

-That said, a profiling build is significantly slower than a regular one.
-Sometimes, more light-weight methods with a regular build can already provide enough leads for code inspection.
+As a profiling build is significantly slower than a regular one, more light-weight methods with a regular build can already provide enough leads to locate an issue that can then be found by code inspection.

 * It is always helpful to isolate a single operation that exhibits the problem at hand.
 This can be a rewrite step or an expected